 Erected by Olympic National Forest.

 Other nearby markers.
-At least 5 other markers are within walking distance of this marker.
-The Ranger Hole
+At least 5 other markers are within 3 miles of this marker, measured as

 Categories. • Horticulture & Forestry • Parks & Recreational Areas •

 Credits.
-This page was last revised on March 6, 2018.
+This page was last revised on April 18, 2018.
 This page originally submitted on March 4, 2018, by Martin Schrattenholzer of Renton, Washington.
-This page has been viewed 40 times since then.
+This page has been viewed 60 times since then.
+Last updated on April 11, 2018, by Martin Schrattenholzer of Renton, Washington.
 Photos: 1, 2. submitted on March 4, 2018, by Martin Schrattenholzer of Renton, Washington. • Andrew Ruppenstein was the editor who published this page.